Andrkenya/Andrkenya/README.md

-- 👋 Hi, I’m Andrew Bukenya.
-- 🌱 I'm a Software Developer.
-- 👀 I have interest in Software Engineering, Systems Security and AI.
+- I am Andrew Bukenya, a Software Engineer skilled in a variety of programming languages and frameworks .
-- 🌱 Currently I'm a Masters Scholar at Makerere University, Msc.Computer Science.
-- 💞️ I’m looking to collaborate in areas of software development, security, advanced technological research and applied Artificial Intelligence.
+- My speciality an forcus is Artificial Intelligence, Systems Security, Data Science and Cloud Technologies.
+Currently I'm a Masters Scholar/ Researcher at Makerere University, Msc.Computer Science.
+Hold a strong background in software development, security, advanced technological research and applied Artificial Intelligence.
-- 📫 Connect with me via email, bukenyaandrew7@gmail.com
-- 📫 Or call: +256705130050, +256789862169
+- Get in touch via email, bukenyaandrew7@gmail.com, or call +256705130050, +256789862169, or skype live:.cid.e50e8b2052f816b8

 <!---
 Andrkenya/Andrkenya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.